nllong/OpenStudio-wiki/Configuring-OpenStudio-Build-Environments.md

 Windows SDK 6.0A that comes with Visual Studio 2008 Professional is sufficient, but it is recommended that the Windows SDK 6.1, .NET Framework 4, Windows SDK 7.1, and all relevant Windows Updates be installed, with 7.1 set as the current SDK and added to the System Path.

 #### Express
-_Order of installation is important_
+_Order of installation is important:_

 Install [Visual C++ 2008 Express SP1](http://go.microsoft.com/?linkid=7729279) (the Silverlight Runtime and SQL Server 2008 Express options are unnecessary and may be unchecked)